History of Mozambique in Timeline

 1999: Introduction of Value-Added Tax

-In 1999, the government of Mozambique introduced a value-added tax (VAT) as part of its efforts to increase domestic revenues.
+In 1999, the Mozambican government introduced a value-added tax (VAT) as part of its efforts to increase domestic revenues.

 2000: Cyclone and Flooding

-In 2001, President Chissano indicated that he would not run for a third term.
+In 2001, President Chissano indicated that he would not run for a third term, criticizing leaders who stayed on longer.

-Since 2001, Mozambique's GDP growth had been thriving, before a decline in later years.
+Since 2001, Mozambique's GDP growth has been thriving.

 December 2004: Presidential and National Assembly Elections

-In 2004, public expenditure on health was 2.7% of the GDP, and private expenditure was 1.3%.
+In 2004, public expenditure on health was 2.7% of the GDP, while private expenditure on health was 1.3%.
 Health expenditure per capita was 42 US$ (PPP).

 February 2005: Guebuza Inaugurated as President